sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Now we give components to the empty scene.

-* Right-click the empty scene.
+1) Right-click the empty scene.
-* Click Edit Components.
+2) Click Edit Components.
-* Check the appropriate components, in this case, transform and Model.
-Note: Transform Component is a must.
+3) Check the appropriate components, in this case, transform and Model. **Note**: Transform Component is a must.
-* Open inspector
-* Go to the model component in the inspector.
-* Click the folder icon next to Model.

 .. image:: images/graphics_tutorial/add_model_component_and_transform_component.png
 	:alt: Components Added
 	:align: center

+4) Open inspector
+5) Go to the model component in the inspector.
+6) Click the folder icon next to Model.

 .. image:: images/graphics_tutorial/select_model_file.png
 	:alt: Selecting File